MS Stockholm (1946): Collision with Andrea Doria

 After Andrea Doria sank, Stockholm sailed to New York City under her own power and arrived on 27 July.
 There, the crushed bow portion was rebuilt at a cost of US$1 million three months later at Bethlehem Shipyard in Brooklyn, New York.
-An inquiry followed the events, with a settlement reached after 6 months between the Italian Line and Swedish American Line.
+An inquiry followed the events, with a settlement reached after six months between the Italian Line and Swedish American Line.

 Wreckage from collision

 Ship's bell

 Damaged bell from the bow of Stockholm, salvaged from the wreck of Andrea Doria and displayed on board Astoria.
 As of 2025, the bell is no longer on display.

 Years following the collision, Andrea Doria became a popular dive site.
 In 1959, Stockholms damaged ship's bell was recovered from the wreck site.
-It was displayed onboard in the ship's lobby but It was removed in 2025 when the ship arrived at Ghent for scrapping.
+It was displayed on board in the ship's lobby but it was removed in 2025 when the ship arrived at Ghent for scrapping.

 Discovery of the bow wreckage

 In September 2020, New Jersey–based Atlantic Wreck Salvage announced that their ship, D/V Tenacious, had discovered Stockholms bow and anchors.
 The divers made the confirmation based on the presence and unique style of both anchors, internal bow reinforcements, accordion-style crumpling on the wreckage in the same pattern as seen in photos of Stockholm after the collision, and the location of the wreckage near Andrea Dorias final resting place.